Education

 Education In Practice

-A Need-Based Approach to Motivating Teaching
+A Needs-Based Approach to Motivating Teaching

-SDT refers to three basic psychological needs (autonomy, competence and relatedness), the nutrients needed by every learner to actively and positively be involved in learning.
-These needs are innate and their satisfaction is fundamental to foster intrinsic motivation and internalized forms of extrinsic motivation (i.e., the process by which non-fun activities can still be valued and embraced by learners).
-The need for autonomy refers to learners need to be the initiator of their actions and to a sense of psychological freedom when engaging in a learning activity.
+The need for autonomy refers to one’s need to feel like the initiator of one’s actions, and the need for a sense of psychological freedom when engaging in a learning activity.
 The need for competence refers to learners’ feelings of effectiveness and to their need to experience confidence in achieving desired outcomes.
-The need for relatedness refers to learners’ experiences of positive and mutually satisfying relationships, characterized by a sense of closeness and trust.
-Many factors can contribute to the satisfaction of these three needs, but among the most important is the teachers’ style of engaging with the students.
+The need for relatedness refers to learners’ experiences of positive and mutually satisfying relationships characterized by a sense of warmth and trust.
+Many factors can contribute to the satisfaction of these needs, but among the most important is a teachers’ style of engaging with the students.

-Teachers thus face the challenge to support rather that thwart these three basic psychological needs through the adoption of an autonomy-supportive, structuring and warm motivating style rather than a controlling, chaotic or cold motivating style, so that they can foster intrinsic motivation and internalization.Hundreds of studies have demonstrated the benefits of a need-supportive motivating style and the motivating strategies associated with it (e.g., positive feedback, empathy, choice and rationale provision).
-Also the drawbacks of a need-thwarting style, and particularly a controlling style are very well documented.Within this body of research, the detrimental effects of extrinsic rewards, punishments, high-stake testing, social comparisons, and different types of pressuring or controlling feedback have been widely examined.
+Teachers thus face the challenge of supporting rather than thwarting these three needs through the adoption of an autonomy-supportive, appropriately structured, and warm motivating style rather than a style that is controlling, chaotic, or cold.
+Only then can teachers foster intrinsic motivation and internalization.
+Hundreds of studies have demonstrated the “how-to” as well as the benefits of a need-supportive motivating style.
+The drawbacks of a need-thwarting style – and particularly a pressuring or controlling style – are also well documented, along with the detrimental effects of extrinsic rewards, punishments, high-stakes testing, social comparisons, and most kinds of negative feedback.

 Suggested Readings & Research